 The addiction treatment can include medication, detox, therapy, sober living, counselling, and relapse prevention.

-Considering entering an alcohol treatment center is an important initial step to overcoming dependence on alcohol and drugs and embarking on a healthy lifestyle.
+Considering entering an alcohol treatment centre is an important initial step to overcoming dependence on alcohol and drugs and embarking on a healthy lifestyle.
+Check out our alcohol programme at Abbeycare, here.

 Let us dig deeper into what happens at an alcohol rehab centre.